Qadl/votts/README.md

-LINK TO THE PORJECT : http://votts.herokuapp.com/
+LINK TO THE PROJECT : http://votts.herokuapp.com/